Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 ## zboot Boot Process

-The Zboot process will now take place.
+The Bootware boot process will now take place, using zboot to boot your system.

 {{< callout warning >}}The initial configuration process can take up to 2 hours to complete.
 The process can be completed via ssh, but an HDMI console is helpful to follow the process.
 During the process, the blue LED will be OFF.{{< /callout >}}